TNBC-specific epigenetic landscape for uncovering novel cancer driver genes

-Patient-derived breast tumor organoids: genomic and functional studies for the characterization of triple negative breast cancer
+Patient-derived breast tumor organoids: genomic and functional studies for the characterization of different subtypes of breast cancer

 Our laboratory aims at generating organoids from freshly resected breast tumors.
-High-throughput sequencing and comprehesive genomic analysis will be performed on these patient-derived organoids to identify novel genes and pathways perturbed by genetic alterations in triple negative breast cancer (TNBC).
+High-throughput sequencing and comprehesive genomic analysis will be performed on these patient-derived organoids to identify novel genes and pathways perturbed by genetic alterations in TNBC.
 We will also use these tumor organoids to study patient-specific differences in pathway dependency, and screen compounds to identify personalized therapy strategies.

 Brain metastasis is commonly observed in TNBC patients, and is often fatal.
 Furthermore, increased frequency of brain metastasis is found in young and premenopausal patients of TNBC.
 The brain microenvironment contains unique sets of cell types that imposes selective pressure on tumor cells.
 Recent studies, however, have demonstrated that tumor cells can interact with astrocytes, microglia and neurons to promote their metastatic outgrowth.
 We have set up in vivo brain metastasis model and 3D co-culture systems which allow us to examine functions of TNBC genes in brain microenvironment.
 By performing Crispr screening, we anticipate to uncover novel genes that could be targeted to halt brain metastasis.

 Akt isoform-specific function in breast cancer growth and therapy resistance